azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 [...]
 ```

 Please replace the IP adress, with the DNS name of the service `mssqlsvr` and reapply the manifest.
-This will result in 4 new API pods.
+This will result in 4 re-created API pods.

 ```zsh
 $ kubectl apply -f api.yaml